Last Updated on January 12, 2023

 5. Skills Summary/Key Skills:

-List key skills that you possess, that is also found in the job posting.
+List key skills that you possess that are also found in the job posting.
 This will reinforce the message that you are technically and physically equipped for the role.
 Machine Operators also need a variety of interpersonal skills (more on that in our skills section at the end).

 6. Languages: Optional: